Getting Started with Blazor TextBox in Blazor Web App

 cd BlazorApp.Client

-This command creates new Blazor Web app project and places it in a new directory called BlazorApp inside your current location.
-See Create Blazor app topic and dotnet new CLI command topics for more details.
+This command creates a new Blazor Web App in a directory named BlazorApp in the current location.
+See Create a Blazor app and dotnet new CLI for more information.

 Install Syncfusion® Blazor Inputs and Themes NuGet in the App

-Here’s an example of how to add Blazor TextBox component in the application using the following command in the command prompt (Windows) or terminal (Linux and macOS) to install a Syncfusion.Blazor.Inputs and Syncfusion.Blazor.Themes NuGet package.
-See Install and manage packages using the dotnet CLI topics for more details.
+To add the TextBox component, run the following commands to install Syncfusion.Blazor.Inputs and Syncfusion.Blazor.Themes.
+See Install and manage packages using the dotnet CLI for more details.

 dotnet restore